Integrable Non-Holonomic Constraints and Gauge Fixing in Classical Field Theory: Conclusions

 We defined integrability in the context of non-holonomic constraints in field theory and proved that the transposition rule holds for both holonomic and integrable, non-holonomic constraints.
 As a result, we have shown that the equations of motion for field theories with such constraints can be derived by varying the action in the usual way.
 We applied our formalism to the $U(1)$ gauge field in the Coulomb and Lorenz gauges, which are non-holonomic yet integrable as defined here.

-Our results place the gauge fixing of gauge theories with non-holonomic but integrable gauges---such as the Coulomb or Lorenz gauges---on a rigorous footing and provide insight into some of the subtleties involved in gauge fixing classical and quantum gauge theories.
+Our results place the gauge fixing of gauge theories with non-holonomic but integrable gauges---such as the Coulomb or Lorenz gauges---on a more rigorous footing, avoiding \textit{ad hoc} methodologies, and further provide insight into the subtleties involved in gauge fixing classical and quantum gauge theories.
+The formalism developed in this manuscript was presented in the context of gauge fixing a classical field theory composed of a vector field $A^\mu$; however, the formalism is general and may be applied to more general classical field theories (for instance, Yang-Mills theory) with integrable non-holonomic constraints.